* Surprise U.S. oil output fall supports crude markets

-* Iraq and Iran cut physical crude prices to stay competitive (Updates throughout, changes dateline, previous SINGAPORE)
+* Iraq and Iran cut physical crude prices to stay competitive (Updates prices)

-LONDON, Jan 11 (Reuters) - Oil prices hit multi-year highs on Thursday despite warnings that a 13 percent rally since early December was close to running its course.
+LONDON, Jan 11 (Reuters) - Oil prices pulled back from multi-year highs reached earlier in the day on Thursday as warnings grew that a 13 percent rally since early December was close to running its course.

 Sentiment was boosted by a surprise drop in U.S. production and lower U.S. crude inventories in official data on Wednesday.